irfanullahjan/cm3035-advanced-web-development/final/README.md

 ## Models and data structure

+The core backend models and API is defined in `backend/app`.

 Since the Django framework has the `User` model built in, I decided to use that initially to gain experience and if the doesn't fullfil my needs, I planned to use my own model.
 However it worked pretty well except that it doesn't come with fields such as user's friends, and user's profile picture etc. For that I created `Profile` model which I linked to the `User` model via a `OneToOneField`.
 This is the Django recommended way.
 When the user signs up, I collect as much user info as possible and populate both User and the linked Profile.

 I have the following fields on `Profile`: